Exeter and Crediton Railway: Part of the LSWR

-Under agreements of 1860 incorporated into Acts of Parliament, the GWR continued to run broad gauge goods trains to Crediton until the abolition of broad gauge on 20 May 1892; narrow gauge GWR goods trains continued operating until 1 October 1903.
+The London and South Western Railway (Exeter and North Devon) Act 1860 obliged the LSWR to maintain broad gauge to Crediton so the B&ER (GWR from 1876 continued to run broad gauge goods trains until the abolition of broad gauge west of Exeter on 20 May 1892.
+Narrow gauge GWR goods trains continued operating until 1 October 1903.

 The Exeter and Crediton section was the stem of the LSWR's continuing expansion in Devon; if the initial traffic in the area was in agricultural and fisheries, the LSWR energetically developed the emerging idea of seaside holidays.
 Nonetheless the main line to Plymouth was the most important asset.

 The main line to Plymouth was opened progressively from 1862 to 1876, relying at first on running powers over the South Devon Railway; an independent route by-passing the competing South Devon Railway was opened from Lydford to Devonport 1890.

 The rocky coast of North Devon was reached in 1874 when the Ilfracombe branch from Barnstaple was opened.

 Holsworthy was reached in 1879, after which Cornwall was brought into the LSWR network with the opening of the North Cornwall Railway progressively in the period 1886 to 1892, and the line was extended from Holsworthy to Bude in 1898, completing the Okehampton to Bude Line.